-It’s beginning to look a lot like Christmas, whether you’ve taken the time to deck the halls with boughs of holly or you’ve just decided to sit back and dream of a white Christmas, you know the holidays are quickly approaching.
+It’s beginning to look a lot like Christmas, whether you’ve already decked the halls with boughs of holly or you’ve just decided to sit back and dream of a white Christmas, you know the holidays are quickly approaching.
 And while some may speak of the twelve days of Christmas, you are aware it is far more than that!
-You’re aware of all that needs to be done and the chaos that can surround Christmas.
+You’re overwhelmed with all that has to be done and all the expectations of the season.
 You may find that you wonder as you wander if there will ever be time for that silent night where you hear angels sing or rest like a merry gentleman!
-Perhaps you’d find 3 Keys To Take The Chaos Out Of Christmas helpful?!
-Be sure to follow the link near the bottom of this post to get your free resources to simplify your season and many more helpful ideas.
+Perhaps you’ll find these 3 Keys To Take The Chaos Out Of Christmas helpful!

 As parents, we enter the holidays, balancing the demands of the everyday, which usually keeps us busy, as well as additional load of holiday cheer and happenings!
 It is easy to feel overwhelmed or spread thin.
 You may very well feel the pressure of gift buying and trying to find that special gift your little cherub has requested, be it a hippopotamus, two front teeth, or a drum like the little drummer boy!
 You might be feeling a little blue having Christmas without someone you love or just being separated from family for the holidays.
 Perhaps the holidays cause you to bring family together when the normal tensions keep that from happening, and now you are forced together for holiday celebrations, and the stress increases.